Skip to content

 Scope (what belongs in tests vs scripts)

-• Application behavior belongs in tests/.
+• App behavior belongs in tests/.

 • VPS automation scripts under scripts/ should stay simple and safe; when logic grows (parsing, policy evaluation), prefer moving that logic into a small Python module that can be tested.